shearichard/behave-web-api/README.rst

       Scenario: Send text body and headers
-        Given I set "X-My-Header" header with value "Something" And I send a POST request to "/requests/echo" with body:
+        Given I set "X-My-Header" header with value "Something" When I send a POST request to "/requests/echo" with body:
         """
         Something
         """
         Then the response code should be 200
-        Then the response should contain json:
+        And the response should contain json:
         """
             {
                 "headers": {